Robopoly/Robopoly-Shield/README.md

 * Added an optional LED on pin 13 since the one on the PRismino is hidden by the shield.
 * Removed buzzer and potentiometer solder jumpers.
 * Moved button pull-up resistor in series with the line for short-circuit protection, the micro-controller internal pull-up shall be used instead.
-* Added jumper to potentiometer.
+* Added jumper to disable potentiometer and free `A0` pin for other functions.
 * Added a resistor in series with the potentiometer line for short-circuit protection.
 * Renamed passive elements silkscreen information in order in which they should be soldered.
 * Changed DIP-switch to a 2 channel switch instead of 4